Nerdmaster/terminal/README.md

 Features
 ===

-- Completely standalone key / line reader (i.e., doesn't depend on the rest of the crypto code)
+- Completely standalone key / line reader:
-- Parses a wide variety of keys, at least on linux terminals
+  - There's no need to include the whole crypto package
-- Attaches to any io.Reader interface, much like the original implementation
+  - Uses io.Reader instead of forcing raw terminal access, so you can listen to an SSH socket, build a local binary that reads keys, or convert any stream of bytes to keystrokes
-- Delays between partial sequence bytes will result in an attempt to parse the previous parts of the sequence; e.g., Esc + [ + D won't be treated as a left arrow unless all three keys are within 250ms of each other.
+- Parses a wide variety of keys, tested in Windows and Linux, over ssh connections and local terminals
-  - Since this detection can't happen until the extra keys are pressed, an app still won't know that "Escape" was pressed until after the user types in another key.
+- Handles unknown sequences without user getting "stuck" (after accidentally hitting Alt+[, for instance)
-- terminal.KeyReader can be used to process raw keys as they're typed instead of just reading lines at a time.
-Optional "forced" mode can be enabled to read special keys as-is instead of waiting for key sequences to complete (e.g., reading Escape or Alt+[)
+- terminal.Reader reads lines from the terminal with a customizable maximum line length
-- terminal.Reader reads lines from the terminal with optional OnKeypress callback and a customizable maximum line length.
-The Reader can be queried for current line and cursor position, but it doesn't draw anything to the screen itself.
+- terminal.Prompter wraps a Reader to allow for a statically positioned prompt, and offers very basic drawing functionality
-- terminal.Prompter wraps a Reader to allow for a statically positioned prompt.
+- Need more direct control?  terminal.KeyReader can be used to process raw keys as they're typed
-  It requires an io.Writer and can be called upon to write any changes to the writer since the last write.
-This is suitable for an input line in a command-line application that needs to gather input from a static location on the screen while drawing other items to the screen.
+- This is first and foremost a key/line *reader*: you aren't forced to use a specific approach for your output

 Examples
 ===